-Pick a Storage Facility With a Good Pest Control Policy
+1. Pick a Storage Facility With a Reliable Pest Control Policy

-• Check online reviews: If the facility has complaints about vermin or has an overall poor customer rating, you may want to steer clear.
-Good places to check reviews include Google My Business and the Better Business Bureau.
+• Check online reviews.
+If the facility has complaints about vermin or has an overall poor customer rating, you should steer clear.
+Reputable sites to check reviews include Google, Trustpilot, Yelp, and the Better Business Bureau.

-• Ask about its pest control policy: Any good storage facility will work with local or national pest control companies.
-Beware of any company that states, “We don’t have a pest problem here, so we don’t worry about it.”
+• Ask about its pest control policy.
+Any good storage facility will work with local or national pest control companies.
+Beware of any company that says, “We don’t have a pest problem here, so we don’t worry about it.”

 Never store any food items, even canned goods, when using a storage facility.
-If you’re storing kitchen items like appliances, dishes, or cutlery, you’ll want to clean them thoroughly, removing any crumbs or food residue.
-Other items that carry strong scents, like potpourri, candles, detergents, oils, diffusers, and perfumes, attract insects like cockroaches.
+If you need to store kitchen items like appliances, dishes, or cutlery, you’ll want to clean them thoroughly beforehand, removing any crumbs or food residue.
+Other items that carry strong scents, like potpourri, candles, detergents, oils, diffusers, and perfumes, can attract insects like cockroaches.

-Rats, roaches, mice, ants, and other pests are less likely to infest your boxes if they are not directly on the ground.
-Because of this, it’s always best to elevate your possessions off the ground with storage shelves or pallets.
-Elevating your boxes also protects them from moisture and leaks, making this a great tip for at-home storage.
+Rats, roaches, mice, ants, and other pests are less likely to infest your boxes if they aren’t directly on the ground.
+So, it’s best to elevate your possessions off the ground with storage shelves or pallets.
+Elevating your boxes also protects them from moisture and leaks, making this a great tip for at-home storage as well.

-Upholstered furniture can act as a calling card for pests.
-The cloth, padding, and stuffing materials in furniture make great nesting places for mice, with roaches loving the cramped, dark spaces.
-Some pests like moths and crickets will directly eat upholstered furniture, potentially destroying your expensive couch.
+Some pests, like moths and crickets, eat upholstered furniture, potentially destroying your expensive couch.
+Others, like mice and roaches, love to nest in your furniture padding.
 To prevent pest damage, always protect your furniture with plastic moving wrap or furniture covers.
-We also recommend quickly looking over the furniture after storing it for a while, as small holes and tears in these wraps are common.
+I also recommend quickly looking over the furniture after storing it for a while, as you may get small holes in these covers while moving.

-Even well-maintained storage facilities can have the odd mouse or two, and the most well-packed possessions can accidentally carry in a few insects.
-Because of this, we always recommend checking your stored items once a month.
-When doing so, look over your unit and check for signs of mice, like holes, droppings, or loose packing material.
+Even well-maintained storage facilities can have the odd mouse or two, and even the most well-packed boxes can accidentally carry in a few insects.
+This is why I always recommend checking your stored items once a month.
+When doing so, look over your unit and check for signs of mice, like holes, rodent droppings, or loose packing material.

 Many self-storage unit facilities will require you to have homeowners, renters, or business insurance that covers stored goods, often called “off-premises personal property coverage.”
 These policies can be a huge help when storing your possessions long-term.
 However, most standard policies come with exclusions to some of the more common problems associated with storage units, including: